7heo/Nullboard-Backups-Server/README.md

 -------------

 The configuration happens directly in the source of `nbbkps.py`, at the beginning of the file.
-Once these options are properly set (make sure you set the backup directory in a place that isn't world-readable, especially not in the `www` root), you can start administering the server.
+Once these options are properly set (make sure you **change the secrets** and set the backup directory in a place that isn't world-readable, especially not in the `www` root), you can start administering the server.

 Administration
 --------------

-TBD.
+To administer the server, you can use the following endpoints under the `/admin` endpoint with parameters `x-www-form-urlencoded`:

+- `/admin/new-token`: To create a new token.
+The required parameters are `login`, `password` and `user`.
+The `user` parameter is the name of the user to create a token for.
+It must be unique.
+- `/admin/get-token`: To get an existing token for a known user name.
+The required parameters are `login`, `password` and `user`.
+		      The `user` parameter is the name of the user for whom to get the token.
+It must exist in the token list.
+- `/admin/list-tokens`: To get the entire list of tokens, without user names.
+                        The required parameters are `login` and `password`.
+- `/admin/del-token`: To delete an existing token.
+The required parameters are `login`, `password`, `user` and `token`.
+The `user` parameter is the name of the user for whom to delete the token, and the `token` parameter is the token to delete.
+		      The both the `user` and the `token` must exist in the token list, and `token` paramter *must* match the listed token for the `user` passed in parameters.

+*Note: All the `/admin` endpoints require the `login` and `password` parameters.
+The must always match what is configured in the server script.*

 Backups structure
 -----------------